kgriff0n/servers-link/README.md

 ## Commands

-This mod adds the `server` command and the following sub-commands.
+This mod adds the `server` command (or the command specified in `info.json`) and the following sub-commands.

 |                 Sub-command                  | Description                                            |              Permissions |
 |:--------------------------------------------:|--------------------------------------------------------|-------------------------:|